pygos/build/docs/build.md

 downloaded package tar balls, in the later it extracts the tar balls.

 For target specific files, a `<BOARD>-<PRODUCT>` directory is created.
-Throughout the build system, this directory is refereed to as *build root*.
+Throughout the build system, this directory is referred to as *build root*.

 Inside the build root a `deploy` directory is created.
 Build output for each package is deployed to a sub directory named after the package.